matsen/pplacer/docs/details/pplacer.rst

   pplacer -t reference_tree -s statistics_file aln.fasta

 The ``statistics_file`` is a file describing the evolutionary model used to make the reference tree (described in the section on reference tree below).
-Running pplacer in this way will diable the taxonomic annotation features of pplacer v1.1.
+Running pplacer in this way will disable the taxonomic annotation features of pplacer v1.1.